Learn-Write-Repeat/Hacktoberfest-Contribution/contributions/todo_list_using_flask/README.md

 - Basic **HTML and CSS** is used to create web pages.
 - **SQLite** is used as database to store the users tasks.

+### Installation and Execution Process
+1. The additional libraries required are Flask and SQLAlchemy
+ - `pip install Flask`
+ - `pip install Flask-SQLAlchemy`
+2. Open the cmd in the same directory and execute,
+ - `python app.py`
+3. Redirect to http://127.0.0.1:5000/ on your browser.
+4. Ready to use ToDo List App!!

 **Here's the output of the code:**

 ![output](ToDo%20List%20App.gif)